 1. A £50 or $50 gallon of oil probably contains around £5 or $5 worth of ingredients.

-The oil companies have little interest in outdoing each other with the quality of their oils as it does not pay them to do so.
-It’s a marketing competition, not a product performance competition.
+Remember, it’s a marketing competition, not a product performance competition.
 The best engine oil technology is reserved for specialist applications such as motorsport.